 Finding RI Divorce attorneys

-The first step in obtaining a divorce from your spouse is finding a Rhode Island attorney who you are comfortable with.
-Many attorneys give free initial consultations while others charge for the first consult.
+The first step in obtaining a divorce from your spouse is finding a top Rhode Island divorce attorney who you are comfortable with.
+Many RI Family Court attorneys give free initial consultations while others charge for the first consult.
 I have always taken the position that the initial consultations will be free.
 It is important to ask the proposed lawyer about his or her experience and qualifications to handle your case.
 It is also crucial to determine the hourly charge and the amount of any initial fee or retainer.

 Cost of Divorce

 It is often impossible to determine how much a divorce in RI will cost from beginning to end.
 However, it is a good idea to get an educated estimation of the eventual fee.
-This will never usually be more than a estimation because the cost of the divorce usually depends on several factors.
+This will never usually be more than an estimation because the cost of the divorce usually depends on several factors.

 Uncontested divorces in Rhode Island should be much less expensive then contested divorces.
 However, there are many different types of uncontested divorces.
 There are uncontested divorces with no real assets and uncontested divorces with assets to divide.
 If the divorce is uncontested and there are assets then the lawyer may need to prepare a property settlement agreement, deeds, qualified domestic relation orders etc. Therefore, the cost of an uncontested divorce could vary depending on the circumstances.
-For example if a lawyer has to draft a property settlement agreement, the lawyer will devote more time to the case.
+For example, if a lawyer has to draft a property settlement agreement, the lawyer will devote more time to the case.